aonufrei/threads-docs/threads.md

 */
 ```

-It is important to add `wait()` into the while loop, as `notifyAll()` resumes all the threads, event the ones we where not intended to and we need to stop them again.
+It is important to add `wait()` into the while loop, as `notifyAll()` resumes all the threads, even the ones we didn't intend to and we need to stop them again.

-In case we are using `notify()` method there is a risk that we will resume the thread we are not interested in, so it is more secure to use `notifyAll()`.
+In case we are using the `notify()` method there is a risk that we will resume the thread we are not interested in, so it is more secure to use `notifyAll()`.

 Remember to call `wait()`, `notify()`, and `notifyAll()` inside the synchronized block.

 <h2 id="queues">Blocking queue</h2>

 In some cases it can be easier to share data between the threads in form of a queue.
-You can think about this as of the microservice architecture, where the microservices implements some specific tasks, and the queue is used to send messages between them.
+You can think about it as of the microservice architecture, where the microservices implement some specific tasks, and the queue is used to send messages between them.
-In java you can use `BlockingQueue` interface to archive this kind of effect.
+In java you can use the `BlockingQueue` interface to archive this kind of effect.
 It has two main implementations: `ArrayBlockingQueue` and `LinkedBlockingQueue`.
-When you try to get the value from this queue using `take()` method and the queue is empty, the thread will be blocked until the element won't be added to the queue.
+When you try to get the value from this queue using the `take()` method and the queue is empty, the thread will be blocked until the element is added to the queue.
-Lets review the example of toaster automaton program, that makes a toasts and feed it to the costumer:
+Let's review the example of a toaster automaton program that makes a toast and gives it to the customer:

 ```java
 public class Toaster {